Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 The most recent CMS search for heavy Majorana neutrinos in events with two leptons and jets was performed for the mass range $\mN = 40$--500\GeV in the $\Pe \Pe$, $\mu\mu$, and $\Pe \mu$ channels at $\sqrt{s} = 8\TeV$~\cite{CMS_NR_mu_2012,CMS_NR_emu_2012}.
 A similar search was also performed by the ATLAS Collaboration in the $\Pe \Pe$ and $\mu\mu$ channels~\cite{ATLAS_NR_2012}.
 The CMS Collaboration performed a search for heavy Majorana neutrinos in final states with three leptons using the 2016 data set~\cite{Sirunyan:2018mtv}, setting limits on $\VeNsq$ and $\VmNsq$, for the mass range $\mN = 1$--1200\GeV.
 In the case of trilepton channels, events that contain both an electron and a muon ($\Pe\Pe\mu,\mu\mu\Pe$) present an ambiguity about which of the leptons mixes with \N, and it is thus impossible to probe \VemNsq.
 This ambiguity is not present in the current analysis with dilepton channels, allowing limits to be set on \VemNsq.

 The CMS analysis at $\sqrt{s} = 8\TeV$ showed that the efficiency for signal events drops for masses above 400\GeV, as a consequence of the Lorentz-boosted topology of the decay products of \N, which causes the signal jets to overlap and be reconstructed as a single jet.
-The signal efficiency can be recovered by including events containing a wide jet that is consistent with the process $\PW \to \cPq \cPaq^\prime$, where the decay products of the $\PW$ boson are merged into a single jet~\cite{Das:2017gke}.
-It was also observed that the signal efficiency dropped significantly when the mass of \N was below the $\PW$ boson mass (\mW).
+The signal acceptance, which includes the geometrical acceptance and efficiencies of all selection criteria, can be recovered by including events containing a wide jet that is consistent with the process $\PW \to \cPq \cPaq^\prime$, where the decay products of the $\PW$ boson are merged into a single jet~\cite{Das:2017gke}.
+It was also observed that the signal acceptance dropped significantly when the mass of \N was below the $\PW$ boson mass (\mW).
 For the $\mu\mu$ channel, the signal acceptance was 0.65 (10.9)\% for $\mN = 60\,(125)\GeV$.

-For $\mN < \mW$ the final-state leptons and jets are very soft and fail the momentum requirements applied in the 8\TeV analysis.
+For $\mN < \mW$ the final-state leptons and jets are very soft and fail both the trigger- and the analysis-level momentum requirements applied in the 8\TeV analysis.
 In the present analysis, cases where one of the signal jets fails the selection criteria are recovered by including events with only one jet.